 What is Google My Business?

 Google My Business (GMB) allows small businesses to share information about themselves in the search engine for free.
 Companies with a Google Business Profile are easier to find by customers on Google Search and Maps.
-Since Google is currently the world’s largest search engine, it helps to create a Google My Business listing to attract new customers and potential clients.
+Since Google is currently the world’s largest search engine, it helps create a Google My Business listing to attract new customers and potential clients.

 Is Google My Business Free?